 There are obviously lots of job boards and other advertising channels to choose from.
 Some are generic and others are niche and others are geographically orientated.
 Prices can vary from £0 up to £900 per advert, so choosing the right option for you will ultimately depend on your budget, level of difficulty or importance and the sector.
 Over 70% of all candidates that search for a job start in Google, so this is a good place to start looking.
 Try running a few searches as if you were the candidate and see what channels come out on top.
 We recommend that you select at least 2 or 3 channels to get maximum coverage, especially for senior, hard to fill and critical positions.
 The best solution for getting maximum value for money might be to select a multi-posting job advertising and management service, where you pay a single fee and enjoy maximum exposure across multiple advertising channels.

 – Use a 3rd party or a recruitment agency to manage all your applications

 – Have them sent to your inbox by email

 – Use a free Online Campaign Management tool

-It is important to remember that a well written advert distributed across the right advertising channels is likely to attract a reasonable number of good quality candidates who are currently in work and only tentatively looking.
+It is important to remember that a well-written advert distributed across the right advertising channels is likely to attract a reasonable number of good quality candidates who are currently in work and only tentatively looking.
 Therefore, it is critical that you manage the recruitment campaign efficiently if you do not want to lose good candidates throughout the process.
 This is both annoying and unnecessary, especially when there are free recruiting platforms out there to help you.
-If you want to see how these FREE platforms work and how they can benefit you, check out this link to get an online demonstration of the market leader.

 The other important aspect of managing the recruitment campaign effectively is all about protecting your corporate brand.